ori-kleinhauz/CMC-prices-database/README.txt

 Notifications:
 As default, the program searches for the file 'dict.data' in the project's directory and offers historical rates per the user's input from it.

-In cases when the file is not present - either because you didn't clone it / deleted it / the file needs an update in your perspective : a deviation from default operations in required as follows --> you are required to uncomment the following functions at the first run of the program :
-1. update_all_coins_data(get_100_currencies())
-2. create_dictionary()
-both functions are currently commented and are located in main(). please remember to re-comment these functions after database finished the update/built.
+In cases when the file is not present, or needs an update in your perspective, please choose yes ('y') when prompted by the program to update(create) the file. otherwise, choose no ('n') to pick a currency and display its data

-*** Be aware that every update of the database takes 25 minutes to complete, due to limited requests\min the website allowes (at least when using single IP for all requests).
+*** Be aware that every update of the database takes ~40 minutes to complete, due to limited requests\min the website allows (at least when using single IP for all requests).

 enjoy!